 Ashley loves the beach, is a music freak & loves of all things food - growing it, cooking it, sharing it, and eating it.
 She is a big fan of hiking with her pup, napping in hammocks, and talking endlessly about permaculture and sustainable architecture.
 Living abroad, she is fascinated by how we balance our urban realities with our ancestral, rural roots.

-Suzanne Kitto, our Upper Loop Cohort Leader and Curriculum Coordinator, is a Kiwi who has spent almost two decades living and working at international schools in Asia - Japan, Vietnam, Singapore, and Thailand, with her child, Sam, in tow.
+Suzanne Kitto, our Director of Curriculum & Learning, is a Kiwi who has spent almost two decades living and working at international schools in Asia - Japan, Vietnam, Singapore, and Thailand, with her child, Sam, in tow.

 Suzanne started her career as a Japanese Second Language, English and Social Studies teacher in New Zealand before being introduced to the International Baccalaureate, specifically the Exhibition year of the PYP.
 Wanting to share her experience, Suzanne became an IB workshop leader and school visit team member.
 She has led professional development workshops at conferences all around Asia.